cosmos/cosmos-sdk/docs/spec/governance/overview.md

 proportion of `NoWithVeto` votes is inferior to 1/3 (excluding `Abstain` votes).

-`Urgent` proposals also work with the aforementioned threshold, except there is another condition that can accelerate the acceptance of the proposal.
-Namely, if the ratio of `Yes` votes to `InitTotalVotingPower` exceeds 2:3, `UrgentProposal` will be immediately accepted, even if the `Voting period` is not finished. `InitTotalVotingPower` is the total voting power of all bonded Atom holders at the moment when the vote opens.
+Proposals can be accepted before the end of the voting period if they meet a special condtion.
+Namely, if the ratio of `Yes` votes to `InitTotalVotingPower`exceeds 2:3, the proposal will be immediately accepted, even if the `Voting period` is not finished. `InitTotalVotingPower` is the total voting power of all bonded Atom holders at the moment when the vote opens.
+This condition exists so that the network can react quickly in case of urgency.

 ### Inheritance